ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/writing-tests.md

 ## Setup and Teardown

-The following test annotations can be used to setup and teardown instructions.
+The following test annotations can be used to set up and tear down instructions.
 These annotations enable executing instructions at different levels.

 ### @test:BeforeSuite {}

-The function annotated with the `BeforeSuite` annotation, will be run once before any of the tests in the test suite.
+The function annotated with the `BeforeSuite` annotation will be run once before any of the tests in the test suite.
 This can be used for initializing the test suite level pre-requisites.

 ***Example:***